murer/dsopz/README.md

 Delete data

 You need just a keys-only file to delete, and you can extract it using `-o true` while exporting

     cat entities.bak | pyhton src/importer.py -d gae-project -d namespace -o delete

+Extract CSV from entities file

+    cat entities.bak | python src/processor_csv.py -k kind1 kind2 -c col1 col2 > entities.csv

 As you can see, all commands use stdin or stdout to read/write entities.
 The file has one entity json per line.
 You will want to use ` | gzip` and `| gunzip` to manage large amount of entities.